 \subsection{Beyond affine type}

 In affine type, while we can have many different semi-cuspidal representations corresponding to an imaginary root, we still have considerable control over the structure of these representations.
-In particular, the additional structure in their polytopes can be captured in a straight-forward way by labeling facets with partitions.
+In particular, all the required labels for these MV polytopes can be encoded with the data of a partition associated to each facet parallel to $\delta$.